Frequently asked questions for Parents

 7.45–8.30 am - Breakfast Club is available serving bacon rolls, toast and hot drinks, water and fruit juices.

-1.20 - 2.20pm - Choice of main meals, snack meals, vegetarian choice, selection of sandwiches, hot and cold desserts, fresh fruit and yoghurts, hot and cold drinks.
+1.30 - 2.30pm - Lunch: A choice of main meal, snacks, vegetarian choice, selection of sandwiches, hot/cold desserts, fresh fruit, yoghurts, hot and cold drinks.

 A full school lunch (main course and dessert) is currently available for £2.50 per day.
 A selection of rolls, baguettes and sandwiches are currently available from £1.50 and hot snacks currently from £1.00.